RayfenWindspear/mider/README.md

 # mider
 Utility to evade root detection where Magisk hide is insufficient.
 # Usage
-Place somewhere it can execute, or as I've found, you can execute from internal storage by prefacing it with `sh` as in the aliases described later.
+Place somewhere it can execute, or as I've found, you can execute from internal storage by prefacing it with `sh` as in the aliases described later.<br/>
-`mider` will display usage.\n
+`mider` will display usage.<br/>
-`mider hide` will hide root files and Magisk.\n
+`mider hide` will hide root files and Magisk.<br/>
 `mider unhide` will restore everything.
 # Things to be aware of
 The Magisk app REALLY doesn't handle it's files being misplaced.